wmylxmj/Deep-Piano/README.md

 </div>

 - the model predicts the state of 88 keys in 1/64 time at a time
-- the model generation process is shown in the following figure
+- so the generation process is shown in the following figure

 <div align="center">
   <img src="images/Conv1D.png" height="400" width="600" >